mamun2519/workshop/DSA/readme.md

 - **Speed:** It provides super-fast access to data
 - ** Search Efficiency:** Unlike arrays or lists, you don’t need to scan everything to find a specific value
 - **Widely Used:** It’s used everywhere—databases, caching, lookup tables, symbol tables in compilers, etc.

+How Hash Table Works:
+Hash table is basically a large array where the key represents an index.
+We use hash function to generate the index from a given key.
+If we have the index, we can set or retrieve the value in constant time.

+To construct a Hash Table we need,

+A fixed size array
+Hash function
+Get and Set method to access the Hash Table